-The greatest stories are stories that show in some way the drama of creation, fall, and redemption.
+The greatest stories somehow show the drama of creation, fall, and redemption.

 In Advent, the Story of stories comes to life.
-The story comes to life in hymns, liturgies, and customs that touch us in places that go undisturbed for most of the rest of the year.
+The story comes to life in hymns, liturgies, and customs that touch us in places that go undisturbed most of the year.
 Now is the time when the story is told again.
 One way that story is told is through film.
-There are plenty of “Top Christmas Movies of All Time” sites out there.
-What I am offering here is a personal reflection on how the Advent of Jesus Christ is brought out in a few great films.
+There are plenty of “Top Christmas Movies of All Time” sites.
+I am offering a personal reflection on how the Advent of Jesus Christ is brought out in a few great films.

 I’ll begin with a lesser-known film for you and your family: “Penny Serenade” (1941).
 You may not be familiar with this one, but you should be.
 The Christmas story of redemption is richly portrayed in this heart-warming melodrama.
 It stars Cary Grant and Irene Dunne (1898-1990)—the “First Lady of Hollywood” and a four-time, Oscar-nominated actress considered by some the greatest actress of the era.
 Grant and Dunne impart unusual pathos and depth to this moving story.

 Irene Dunne’s character is a clerk in a record store.
-As she draws near to the camera, on a Christmas Eve, she puts on a record.
-The record acts as a sort of soundtrack for each chapter of her married life: she reflects on her impulsive marriage to a high roller, her miscarriage, her financial struggles in making a two-bit newspaper work, a loving adoption, a shattering loss … and more.
+It is Christmas Eve.
+As she draws near the camera, she puts on a phonograph record.
+The record acts as a soundtrack for each chapter of her married life: she reflects on her impulsive marriage to a high roller, her miscarriage, her financial struggles in making a two-bit newspaper work, a loving adoption, and a shattering loss.
+And more.
 Each of Dunne’s reflections draws us into the story of Creation (her marriage to Grant), the Fall (Grant’s grandiose dreams which bring the couple to ruin, broken dreams, childlessness), and then (it seems) loss again.
 Yet it is not a lost cause after all.
-Their redemption, like ours, comes in a child.
+Their redemption, like ours, comes as a child.
 The story climaxes on Christmas Day, and I cannot see the film without feeling the sense of incarnate hope.

-This film is one of the best of the best to lead aching hearts to redemption.
-It is redemption best told because it does not overlook the shadows nor deny the creative image of God in man and all the possibilities which that brings.
+This film is one of the best to lead aching hearts to redemption.
+It is redemption best told because it does not overlook the shadows nor deny the creative image of God in man and all the possibilities it brings.

 Credit great direction by the peerless George Stevens with the Grant-Dunne superb male-female lead, and you will “get the picture.”
 “Penny Serenade” is a classic.